North Shore Challenge Rules '19

 Competitors must be 18 years of age or above.

-As per last year, there are six eligible species for the comp: kingfish, tuna, snapper, whiting, salmon and squid (hood length).
+There are five eligible species for the comp: kingfish, tuna, snapper, whiting and salmon.
+Squid, (hood length) will also be introduced as a target species in the event that the fishing area is restricted due to inclement weather.
 Entrants may enter their two best fish of each species to count towards their points tally.
 Only fishers entering kingfish or tuna will be eligible for the Best Catch title.

 6) Fishing Equipment: